pulumi/docs/content/docs/get-started/gcp/deploy-changes.md

   details
 ```

-Pulumi will delete the bucket since we're no longer defining it in our program, and it will create the network, firewall, and compute instance resources since those are now defined in the program.
+Pulumi will create two new resources, and then update the previously created bucket with the new encryption settings we defined.

 Choosing `yes` will proceed with the update.